jedwood/express-for-APIs/README.md

 You should also check out [Swagger](https://github.com/wordnik/swagger-node-express), or if you prefer to have somebody else host your docs in their cloud, check out [Apiary](http://apiary.io) and [Mashape](https://www.mashape.com/).

+## Testing your API

+There's a [whole separate post](http://blog.strongloop.com/how-to-test-an-api-with-node-js/) dedicated to this one.

 ## Beyond Express

-Of course Express is not your only option.
+Of course Express is not your only option nor even your best.
 In a future post we'll be taking a look at [Hapi.js](http://hapijs.com/), which proudly carries the "configuration over convention" banner.